junxit/us-congress-bills-113/metadata.md

 - 2013-07-24 — Introduced in Senate
 - 2013-07-24 — Read twice and referred to the Committee on Commerce, Science, and Transportation. (text of measure as introduced: CR S5909-5912)
 - 2013-07-24 — Sponsor introductory remarks on measure.
 (CR S5909)
+- 2013-07-25 — Committee on Commerce, Science, and Transportation.
+Hearings held.
+- 2013-07-30 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2014-07-24 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Rockefeller with an amendment in the nature of a substitute.
+Without written report.
+- 2014-07-24 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Rockefeller with an amendment in the nature of a substitute.
+Without written report.
+- 2014-07-24 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 490.